luke-hill/ruby-training/dice_games/README.md

-# Dice
+# Dice Games

-We can roll dice, and sometimes the dice aren't fair.
-Here we are going to test 2 simple dice games and work out how to write the code
+We can roll dice whilst playing games.
+Here we are going to test 2 simple dice games and work out how we can write the code to simulate rolling the dice in the different situations

 ## Setup